Active Video Perception: Iterative Evidence Seeking for Agentic Long Video Understanding: Experimental Setup

 (1) \textbf{MINERVA}~\citep{nagrani2025minervaevaluatingcomplexvideo} is a recent challenging video reasoning benchmark consisting of $1515$ hand-crafted questions.
 The average video duration is $12$ minutes.

-(2) \textbf{LV-Bench}~\citep{xu2025lvbench} is a benchmark specifically designed for long video understanding which includes $1549$ multiple-choice questions across 103 hour-long videos.
+(2) \textbf{LVBench}~\citep{xu2025lvbench} is a benchmark specifically designed for long video understanding which includes $1549$ multiple-choice questions across 103 hour-long videos.

-(2) \textbf{MLVU}~\citep{zhou2024mlvu} is a multi-task Long Video Understanding Benchmark for the comprehensive and in-depth evaluation of LVU.
+(3) \textbf{MLVU}~\citep{zhou2024mlvu} is a multi-task Long Video Understanding Benchmark for the comprehensive and in-depth evaluation of LVU.
 We use the multiple-choice QA samples from the MLVU test split, containing $2175$ video QA samples with more than 15 minutes average video duration.

-(4) \textbf{Video MME}~\citep{fu2024videommefirstevercomprehensiveevaluation} is a comprehensive evaluation benchmark for video analysis from short to long videos (average min for long split video).
+(4) \textbf{Video-MME}~\citep{fu2024videommefirstevercomprehensiveevaluation} is a comprehensive evaluation benchmark for video analysis from short to long videos (average min for long split video).
 We use the standard split of Video-MME, which contains $2700$ samples designed for both perception and reasoning tasks ($900$ samples with $41$min average duration for the long split).

 (5) \textbf{LongVideoBench (LVB)}~\citep{wu2024longvideobench} is a video QA benchmark that highlights referred reasoning questions, which are dependent on long frame inputs.
 We test on the public validation split, which contains $1337$ video reasoning questions ($533$ samples with 15-60 min video for long split).